Kings Langley Palace

-Kings Langley Palace was a 13th-century Royal Palace which was located to the west of the Hertfordshire village of Kings Langley in England.
+Kings Langley Palace was a 13th-century royal palace which was located to the west of the Hertfordshire village of Kings Langley in England.
 During the Middle Ages, the palace served as a residence of the Plantagenet kings of England.
 It fell into disuse sometime during the 16th century and became a ruin.
 Today, nothing remains of the building except for some archaeological remains.
 The site is a scheduled ancient monument.

 History

 The origins of Kings Langley Palace are not known, but it is thought that the estate land was originally the property of the Manor of Chilterne Langley or Langley Chenduit.
 The estate would have part of a large, dense forest stretching from London out to Berkhamsted which was abundant in deer, and a hunting lodge is known to have existed on the estate during the reign of Henry III.
-The Manor became a royal possession in 1276 when Queen Eleanor of Castile, wife of King Edward I ("Edward Longshanks"), acquired the estate and supervised the development of a lavish royal household.
+The manor became a royal possession in 1276 when Queen Eleanor of Castile, wife of King Edward I ("Edward Longshanks"), acquired the estate and supervised the development of a lavish royal household.
 There are records of a "new start" in 1277, and these are thought to be either improvements to an existing property or a new house being built at the top of the hill.
-Little is known about the early development of the palace, but records exist from 1279-1281 which indicate that the palace had private chambers for the Edward I and Eleanor and for their son, Alphonso, Earl of Chester.
+Little is known about the early development of the palace, but records exist from 1279 to 1281 which indicate that the palace had private chambers for Edward and Eleanor and for their son, Alphonso, Earl of Chester.